javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 alert(str); // 0..9A..Za..z
 ```

 A generator composition is a natural way to insert a flow of one generator into another.

-It works even if the flow of values from the nested generator is infinite.
-It's simple and doesn't use extra memory to store intermediate results.
+It doesn't use extra memory to store intermediate results.

 ## "yield" is a two-way road

-Till this moment, generators were like "iterators on steroids".
-And that's how they are often used.
+Till this moment, generators were similar to iterable objects, with a special syntax to generate values.
 But in fact they are much more powerful and flexible.

 That's because `yield` is a two-way road: it not only returns the result outside, but also can pass the value inside the generator.